 Individuals and companies filming on campus are responsible for obtaining the proper permissions and photo releases from the individuals being filmed.

-Prior to approval of filming, University Communications must receive a completed contract, permissions from the desired locations and a certificate of insurance for $1 million.
+Prior to approval of filming, University Communications and Marketing must receive a completed contract, permissions from the desired locations and a certificate of insurance for $1 million.